The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 3.2 Resolution of the Fermion Doubling Problem

-A major theoretical obstacle for discrete theories is the Nielsen-Ninomiya "No-Go" Theorem, which
+A major theoretical obstacle for discrete field theories is the Nielsen-Ninomiya “No-Go”

-states that discretizing the Dirac equation on a hypercubic lattice produces spurious "doubler"
+Theorem, which dictates that discretizing the Dirac equation on a standard hypercubic

 3.2.1 The Hypercubic Trap (Bipartite Symmetry)